 Health Policy, Management and Issues addresses key issues in global health at a level appropriate for students in the community health and health science programs.
 This course will improve students understanding of the biological and social aspects of major global health issues such as Malaria, Obesity, Cardiovascular Disease, Diarrhea, and HIV/AIDS.
 General areas of emphasis will be infectious disease, nutrition, and environmental health.
 Within these areas the population groups at risk, health policies and programs designed to reduce health inequalities will be analyzed.
 Students will also become proficient in public/global health vocabulary, basic methods used to assess global health and tools needed to locate materials and information for understanding emerging health issues.
 Prerequisite: HS 230 and junior/senior standing.
-Fall semester.
+Fall and spring semester.
 Fulfills National Diversity or Global Diversity requirement; but cannot be used for both.

-HS/CHS 405 Senior Seminar (WI) 1 Cr
+HS/CHS 405 Senior Seminar (WI)

 The purpose of this seminar is to provide senior level community health and health science majors information that will assist them in preparing for professional life.
 It serves as a writing forum for the preparation of professional portfolios and provides discussion of problems and experiences that arise during the internship.
 Each semester.
-Prerequisites: Senior standing, concurrent enrollment in HS/CHS 415, admission to the internship program or consent of instructor.
-Fulfills a Writing Intensive requirement.
+Prerequisites: Senior standing.
+Fulfills Writing Intensive requirement.

-HS 415 Internship 1-6 Cr
+HS 415 Internship

 Health Science or Community Health students will complete an internship in an appropriate setting.
 During the semester, students will be required to spend 3-18 hours per week in their internship site.
-Prerequisites: Senior standing, concurrent enrollment in HS/CHS 405, and admission to the Internship Program.
-Applications for internships must be submitted by April 1 of the preceding year.
+Prerequisites: Junior or Senior standing.
+For more information, please see program web page.
+Applications for internships must be submitted by March 1 of the preceding year.
 Each semester.

-IR: Courses in International Relations
+IR: International Relations

-R 486 Readings and Conference 1-3 Cr
+IR 486 Readings and Conference